Can I be sued personally for my acts as a volunteer?

 Who may accept service of process for the University?

-An attorney at OGC may accept service, properly made, on behalf of the University.
+An attorney at OGC may, at their sole discretion, accept service, properly made, on behalf of the University.
 Employees of the University who are sued in their individual capacities typically must be personally served.
 OGC attorneys ordinarily do not accept service on behalf of individuals in that context.

 What should I do if an FBI agent arrives at my office and requests information (other than health information) as part of the background check of a prospective government employee?